drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L04/slides.md

 3. Go to the Codespaces tab.

 4. Click "Create codespace on main".
-This will navigate you to a code-server instance with vscode installed.
+This will navigate you to a codespace instance with vscode installed.

-5. Give code-server at least **3 minutes** to load.
+5. Give the codespace at least **3 minutes** to load.
 It should automatically install the requirements for this course.
 When you see a <span class="code-span">venv/</span> folder appear, you can continue.

 6. Navigate to the <span class="code-span">homeworks/.env/</span> file and add your credentials like we did in class.